OlivierSohn/hamazed/BACKLOG.md

-- test nearby algo with unit tests.
+- optimize 'spaceIsWellUsed' (see comment)

 - for n cc:
 min_n_air :